-There are many different ways to delegate, some just barely get the job done and others are the foundation on which successful firms were built.
+There are many different ways to delegate, some just barely get the job done and others represent best management practices.
 A few of the prototypically, less effective methods:

 - Dropping a file on someone’s desk and telling them that it’s due Tuesday at 9am sharp, without further explanation as you breeze through the door.

 - Completing someone’s in progress assignment without further collaboration or credit.